Nora Elnahrawi, M.A.

 wiss.
 Mitarbeiterin, Abteilung Banerjee

-I am a PhD candidate in Professor Mita Banerjee’s team at the Obama Institute for Transnational American Studies.
-I hold a B.A. from Cairo University and an M.A. from Johannes Gutenberg University.
+I am a PhD candidate in Professor Mita Banerjee’s team at the Obama Institute for Transnational American Studies at Johannes Gutenberg University.
+I hold a B.A. from Cairo University and an M.A. from Johannes Gutenberg University, and I am a Harvard Institute for World Literature 2025 alumna.

-My research focuses on geographies of empire in Arab and Arab American diasporic texts, situating environmental elements as critical agents in narrating and inscribing history.
-I currently teach Cultural Studies I, an introductory course that examines key cultural, social, and political developments in American history (ca. 1500 to ca. 1860s).
+My research focuses on geographies of empire in Arab and Arab American diasporic texts, situating environmental elements – landscapes, ecologies, and spatial formations – as critical agents in narrating and inscribing history.
+Drawing on memory studies, Indigenous literature, and transnational frameworks, I examine how diasporic writing engages with place as both witness and archive.

 Contact